lulu-2021/company_scope/README.md

 end
 ```

-The above three methods need to be added to the Rails Controllers.
-For small systems they
+The above three methods have been added to the Rails Application Controller, by the install
-will typically be added to the ApplicationController.
-However they can be split into
+generator.
+For small systems they will typically remain there unless you have pages that do
-child-controllers dependent on the layout of the application.
+not require to be scoped by the company in which case they should be added to a child.

 All Controllers that inherit from the Controller that implements the acts_as_company_filter
 will have an around filter applied that set the Company class attribute required for the scoping